-The Aegean Sea, a great bay of the Eastern Mediterranean situated between the Greek mainland to the west and Turkey to the east, lying north of Crete, is nothing less than the cradle of western culture.
-It was here, that Aegean Civilization arose in the Bronze Age: Minoan culture in Crete and Mycenaean culture in the Peloponnese.
+The Aegean Sea, a great bay of the Eastern Mediterranean situated between Greece to the west and Asia Minor to the east, lying north of Crete, is nothing less than the cradle of western culture.
+It was here, that Aegean Civilization arose in the Bronze Age; Minoan culture in Crete and Mycenaean culture in the Peloponnese.
 The Aegean is also the birthplace of western democracy as developed by the Hellenistic city-states, of which Athens was pre-eminent.
 Hellenistic culture spread out by sea, as far west as modern Sicily and the south of France.
 The Aegean is also indescribably beautiful as well as culturally fascinating.
 Alternate bands of granite and limestone produce dazzling island landscapes, with characteristic white-cubed dwellings and blue-domed churches.
-The rugged islands set in this azure sea are more or less arid depending on their aspect and rain showers will produce a riot of flowers on the hillsides.
-Introduced species like bougainvillaea and hibiscus decorate the villages and lade the air with scent as do the orange and lemon groves in season.
+The rugged islands set in this azure sea are more or less arid and rain showers produce a riot of flowers on the hillsides.
+Introduced species like bougainvillaea and hibiscus decorate the villages and charge the air with scent as do the orange and lemon groves in season.
 Small, irregular fields of wheat, olives and vines make up an Aegean gastronomic trinity that has been the foundation of the good life on the islands for millennia.
-Its a heady cultural mix and a voyage on Panorama is the ideal way to enjoy it.

 The North Sporades Islands are located in the eastern coast of Greece and consist of dense vegetation, mountainous terrain and some of the bluest and cleanest seas.